runag/runag/README.md

 You are now looking at the repository which mostly contains a standard library.
 For the examples of what could be accomplished with the library please check "runagfiles", that resides in other repositories:

   * [🛷 Runagfile to configure a workstation](https://github.com/runag/workstation-runagfile).
-With one command it creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
+It creates a computer that I could be used for daily pursuits without much of an additional configuration and setup.
 It installs and configures software, identities and keys, configures a scheduled backup.

+  * [🧳 Workstation deploy script runagfile](https://github.com/runag/workstation-deploy-script-runagfile).
+This short script may contain personal identifiable information that you may wish to keep private.
+It works in tandem with the first runagfile.
+It provides one command to encompass the whole workstation deployment process.

 ## One-liner to deploy runag an a new machine